Ortho 1 Medical Group

 Meniscus tears are among the most common knee injuries, especially if you play contact sports like soccer and basketball or enjoy activities that require pivoting.
 When you come in with a torn meniscus, the exceptional orthopedic surgeons at Ortho 1 Medical Group determine if you need a minimally invasive meniscectomy and surgery to repair the damaged cartilage.
-Call the office in La Jolla or Chula Vista, California, today or use the online booking feature to schedule an appointment.
+Call the office in San Diego, Chula Vista, La Jolla, or Coronado, California, today or use the online booking feature to schedule an appointment.

 A meniscectomy is a surgery to remove part or all of a torn meniscus.
 The meniscus, a crescent-shaped piece of cartilage between the bones in your knee, cushions the bones and absorbs shock.